jonathanvanschenck/python-seabreeze-server/README.md

 # Seabreeze-Server
 A python TCP-Server which allows a OceanOptics Spectrometer to be connected to over a network

 The purpose of this library is to allow OceanOptics spectrometers to be effectively wifi-enabled, so that data-aquisition can be handled by multiple computers (some potentially offsite), without having to fiddle with usb cords.
 Additionally, this opens up the possibility for open-source, web-based user interfaces to be developed for OceanOptics devices.

 This package uses the `seabreeze.cseabreeze` backend to handle communications between the server and the spectrometer, by exposing the backend API functions to the `seabreeze_server.server.SpectrometerManager` object.
 (Alternatively, a physical spectrometer can also be emulated in software with the `seatease` package, but setting `SpectrometerManager(emulate=True)`).
 The TCP server is handled by the `seabreeze_server.server.SeaBreezeServer` class (based on the `remote-object` package), which exposes the `SpectrometerManager` object's methods and attributes to `seabreeze_server.client.SeaBreezeClient` instances.

+# Security Note
+ONLY INTERACT WITH SERVERS THAT YOU TRUST.
+The `seabreeze_server.client.Client` object uses `pickle.load` to deserialize data and objects from the server.
+This process is able to execute arbitrary code on your machine.
+This can easily be exploited by malicious agents to compromise your system.
+The `pickle` library, and by extension `python-seabreeze-server`, leave it to the user to make wise decisions about what they chose to unpickle.
+Be smart.

 # Basic Use
 On the server-side, connect and configure your spectrometer hardware for